 Table of Contents

 This is how some of the best yoga retreats in the country came to light.
-Next to the endless blue of the Mediterranean and the peaceful feeling that the Greek islands carry, you can enjoy a journey of well-being and renewal in one of the many retreats for yoga and meditation.
+Next to the endless blue of the Mediterranean and the peaceful feeling that the Greek islands carry, you can enjoy a journey of well-being and renewal through yoga classes.

-One thing is for sure: after your yoga holidays in Greece the words Asana, Hatha, Pranayama, Namaste, Dosha, Ayurveda, will be second nature to you!
+One thing is for sure: after your yoga retreats in Greece the words Asana, Hatha, Pranayama, Namaste, Dosha, Ayurveda, and several yoga styles will be second nature to you!

 The benefits of yoga